markuszeller/markuszeller/README.md

 ```

 ## My website
-Give my website a hit if you like oldskool stuff like scrollers, copper bars and starfields.
+Give my website a hit if you like oldskool stuff like scrollers, copper bars, sprites and starfields.
 [markuszeller.com](https://markuszeller.com)

 ## Some gists